-Most people will only have the need to call 911 once in their lifetime, but it may be the most important call they ever make.
-Our county dispatchers are the calm voice on the other end of the line who provide lifesaving advice and instruction to callers in times of crisis.
-These highly trained, dedicated professionals, work around the clock to ensure that people get the help and resources they need as quickly as possible.
-They are a “Life Line” not only to the citizens who are calling for help, but also to the first responders who rely on them for accurate and detailed information.
-In 2015 alone, the County Dispatch Center handled more than 235,000 calls for service, which translates into 645 calls per day.
+Most people will only need to call 911 once in their lifetime, but it may be the most important call they ever make.
+Our County Dispatchers are the calm voice on the other end of the line who provide lifesaving instructions to callers in times of crisis.
+These highly trained, dedicated professionals work tirelessly to ensure that people are provided with the assistance and resources they need as quickly as possible.
+They are the true “first-first responders” and lifeline, not only to the citizens who are calling for help, but also to the first responders who rely on them for accurate and detailed information.

 The Dispatch Center also provides dispatching services and/or support (generally during non-business hours) for a multitude of County, State and private agencies, including Probation, Animal Services, Public Works, Public Health, State Parole, District Attorney, Hope Ranch Security Patrol, California Department of Fish & Wildlife, Adult and Child Protective Services, Office of Emergency Management and many more.